clente/aor/tests/testthat/_snaps/puzzle.md

 ---

-    c("# --- Day 12: Hill Climbing Algorithm ---", "#", "# You try contacting the Elves using your <span", "# title=\"When you look up the specs for your handheld device, every field just says &quot;plot&quot;.\">handheld", "# device</span>, but the river you're following must be too low to get a", "# decent signal.", "#", "# You ask the device for a heightmap of the surrounding area (your puzzle", "# input).
+    c("# --- Day 12: Hill Climbing Algorithm ---", "#", "# You try contacting the Elves using your handheld device^[When you look", "# up the specs for your handheld device, every field just says \"plot\".],", "# but the river you're following must be too low to get a decent signal.", "#", "# You ask the device for a heightmap of the surrounding area (your puzzle", "# input).
 The heightmap shows the local area from above broken into a", "# grid; the elevation of each square of the grid is given by a single", "# lowercase letter, where `a` is the lowest elevation, `b` is the",